CUAHSI/learning-gitflows-template/course_guide_instructors.md

 ### Dynamic course

 For the dynamic course option, there are three places where you *must* take action and be ready to help move someone along.
-Otherwise, the course will progress by the individual closing issues and the GitHub Actions Bot reacting to certain events, though there may be other times that a learner reaches out with a question.
+However, you do not need to setup the repo locally.
+Your actions can be completed on GitHub.
+Besides those three actions, the course will progress by the individual closing issues and the GitHub Actions Bot reacting to certain events, though there may be other times that a learner reaches out with a question.

 Rather than duplicating instructions, we will point you to the actions described in the static course contact section above.
 Numbers 1, 4, and 5 from the static course contact instructions represent the actions you must take in the dynamic course.
 One exception is that in addition to the elements listed, you should confirm or point out that learners can start their PR description with the phrase `Fixes #X` in order to autoclose an issue.
 At a minimum, learners should link to the issue they are resolving in their description before you approve and merge.